secnonsense/ipcheck/README.md

 # ipsubnetcheck
 Checks to see if the source IP or network is a member of the second IP or network.
 Requires netaddr module

 Either an individual objects can be entered at the command line or files containing IP/network objects can be used (IPv4).
+Networks should be entered in cidr notation (example - 1.1.1.0/24).

 Individual IP syntax: